 So to my beliefs, do I still believe “one is the loneliest number that you’ll ever do?”
 Yes, I do, I just won’t let this belief limit me, I will let it empower me instead.
 I’ll let it be the driver behind me, spurning me on to keep posting and creating content that calls out “will you join me?
 Will you help me create one of the most awesome communities on the internet?”

 What sorts of beliefs do you have around your art and crafting?
 Are these beliefs limiting your creativity or empowering it, let me know in the comments below.
-Or if you’re feeling stuck, sing out, perhaps I can stop by and bring some encouragement, perhaps together we can start building that community.
+Or if you’re feeling stuck, sing out, perhaps I can stop by and bring some encouragement.